-Health: Fighting HIV, AIDS and TB with TCE
+Health: Combating HIV, AIDS and TB, Malaria, Nutrition and Pandemics with TCE

-The TCE program reached more than 1.500.000 people with HIV information and, 810,421 were counseled on risks of infection, and 508,078 people were tested for HIV; 16% tested as couples and 46% of the total number of people tested were men
+The TCE program reached more than 1.500.000 people with HIV information and, 810,421 were counselled on risks of infection, and 508,078 people were tested for HIV; 16% tested as couples and 46% of the total number of people tested were men.

 The approach has also helped in the reduction of TB spread by raising awareness, community mobilization and increasing both access and demand to TB and HIV testing and case detections.
 The project ensured follow ups and support for clients to adhere to treatment through family TRIO (two family members supporting HIV/TB patients on treatment for adherence).

-The project targeted more than 10,000 AGYW, 30 teachers / tutors and matrons in private secondary schools and tertiary education institutions.
+The project targeted more than 20,000 Adolescent Girls and Young Women (AGYW), 30 teachers / tutors and matrons in private secondary schools and tertiary education institutions.
 The project aimed at providing correct information on HIV prevention, teenage pregnancy and SRHR, to empower AGYW to acquire the relevant knowledge, skills and right attitude to reduce their risk and vulnerability to HIV infection.
 The project facilitates the establishment of clubs to create opportunities for AGYW to share knowledge and experiences.

-DAPP Malawi supports the Government’s efforts to reduce child stunting and; maternal and child anemia through enhancing maternal and child nutrition service delivery at community level and by strengthening existing local development committees.
+DAPP Malawi supports the Government’s efforts to reduce child stunting and; maternal and child anaemia through enhancing maternal and child nutrition service delivery at community level and by strengthening existing local development committees.